VascoSch92/data_structure/README.md

 ### Max Heap

-A max-heap is a specific type of binary heap where the value of each parent node is greater than or equal to the values of its children.
+A max heap is a specific type of binary heap where the value of each parent node is greater than or equal to the values of its children.
 This ensures that the largest element is always at the root of the tree.

 #### Instantiation